Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 No football was played in Scotland on Saturdays 16 and 23

-December and Queen’s Park did not return to action until Wednesday 1 January
+December due to fog and frost and Queen’s Park did not return to action until Wednesday 1 January

 1879.
 Queen’s and Caledonian played a

 match at Hampden Park in aid of the Unemployed Fund.
-An under strength Queen’s Park won 6-1.
+An under strength Queen’s Park won 6-1, with goals from George Ker (3), Jimmy Weir (2) and Andrew Brand.
 A total of £6 13s was drawn at the gate and

 the entire sum was handed to the fund.